Luke Winslow-King: Career

 His 2009 record, Old/New Baby, was recorded at Preservation Hall and was distributed by EMusic.
 American Songwriter named it one of 2009's Top 10 Record.
 Winslow-King performed as the Luke Winslow-King Trio with Jason Jurzak playing sousaphone and Richie Levinson playing washboard.

 In 2012, Winslow-King signed with Chicago-based independent record label, Bloodshot Records.
 At the time his band was a trio made up of Winslow-King on vocals and guitar, Esther Rose on vocals and washboard, and Cassidy Holden on upright base.

 In 2013, Winslow-King released his third record, The Coming Tide, on Bloodshot Records.

 In 2014, Winslow-King released Everlasting Arms on Bloodshot.

 In September 2016, Winslow-King released I’m Glad Trouble Don't Last Always on Bloodshot.
 The record was influenced by his divorce and his move back to northern Michigan in August 2016 to be with his father, who was diagnosed with cancer.
 The song "Esther Please" is about his ex-wife.
-Contributors to the record were Roberto Luti on guitar, Brennan Andes on electric bass, Mike Lynch on keyboards, Benji Bohannon on drums.
+Contributors to the record were Roberto Luti on guitar, Brennan Andes on electric bass, Mike Lynch on keyboards, and Benji Bohannon on drums.
 Colin DuPuis (The Black Keys) mixed the record, which was partially recorded live while on tour in Livorno, Italy.

 In 2018, Winslow-King released his sixth record, which is called Blue Mesa, on Bloodshot.
 Blue Mesa was recorded in Lari, Italy, in Tuscany, and is a departure from his prior record, more upbeat and broader in diversity of sound and topics.
 Contributing to the recording were Ben Polcer on trumpet, Dominick Grillo on baritone sax, Matt Rhody on violin, and Chris Davis on drums.
-Tracks "Chicken Dinner" and "You Got Mine" were co-written with one of his New Orleans-based mentors, "Washboard" Lissa Driscoll, who died in 2017 of throat cancer.
+Tracks "Chicken Dinner" and "You Got Mine" were co-written with one of his New Orleans–based mentors, "Washboard" Lissa Driscoll, who died in 2017 of throat cancer.
 "Farewell Blues" is in homage to his father, who died in 2017.
 The record has received positive reviews.

 His current band is made up of Roberto Luti on slide guitar, Christian Carpenter on bass guitar, Mike Lynch (Bob Seger, Larry McCray) on organ, and Chris Davis (King James and the Special Men) on drums.

 Winslow-King released his most recent album, If These Walls Could Talk, in May 2022.
 Recorded in Memphis in 2020 and produced by Dominic Davis (Jack White, Willie Nelson, North Mississippi Allstars), it featured guest performances from Davis, Roberto Luti, Reverend Charles Hodges (Al Green), and The Sensational Barnes Brothers.